Science Intent Statement

 The impact of our work will be reflected in:

-- Our pupils’ achievements, including attainment in comparative testing tasks.
+- Our pupils’ achievements, including attainment in comparative judgement tasks and formative assessment activities

 - Our pupils are prepared for the next stage of their education.